Reds vs. Orioles Player Props Betting Odds

 MLB Props Today: Baltimore Orioles

-- Cole Irvin (1-3) will take the mound for the Orioles, his sixth start of the season.
+- The Orioles will hand the ball to Tyler Wells (6-3) for his 15th start of the season.

-- None of Irvin's five starts this season have met the criteria for a quality start.
+- He has started 14 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in five of them.

-- In five starts, Irvin has pitched through or past the fifth inning one time.
-He has a season average of 3.3 frames per outing.
+- Wells has 15 starts in a row of five innings or more.

-- He has one appearance with no earned runs allowed in seven chances this season.
+- He has three appearances this season with zero earned runs allowed out of his 15 chances this season.

 |Opponent